Rula vs. Geode: Which is better for your needs?

 Treatment approaches offered by Rula

-Rula's network of licensed providers offers over 180 clinical specialties and a wide array of evidence-based treatment approaches to treat:
+Rula's network of licensed providers offers over 180 clinical specialties and a wide array of evidence-based treatment approaches:

 Most common approaches